robertsledge/ActiveDirectoryLab/DomainControlllerSetup/README.md

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/26.JPG)

-We can somply hit 'Next' here as well:
+We can simply hit 'Next' here as well:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/27.JPG)

-'Next' one more time (if all your install options look correct), and the system will go through a series of prerequisite checks.
+Select 'Next' one more time (if all your install options look correct), and the server will go through a series of prerequisite checks.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/28.JPG)